 The advantage of owning freehold property, or having a share in the freehold of a property, is that you are either totally in control, or have a vote in what happens with the building, and in the latter case any repairs or service charges.

 Despite hearing stories of homeowners hit with big repair bills and high service charges which are a challenge, leasehold is not necessarily a bad way to own a property.
 It depends on whether you would rather have the control, or would prefer not to have the responsibility.

-If you have any questions, you only have to ask us at Frettens.
-Please call 01202 499255 or 01425 610100 and Jennifer or a member of the team will be happy to chat about your situation and your particular requirements.
+If you have any questions, you only have to ask us at Frettens .
+Please call 01202 499255 and Niki or a member of the team will be happy to chat about your situation and your specific requirements.

 We offer all new clients a free initial chat with one of our bright, knowledgeable lawyers.